thelivewire/Bsp30-Import/README.md

 * No entites are rendered, only the world faces<br>
 * Anything other than rendering world faces<br><br>

+<br><br><br>
+quake coordinate system needs to be changed to Unity3d system, this is only done for a few lumps you will have to change any others you need

 This project is licensed under the GNU General Public License v2.0 (GPL-2.0).